-DHHR filed the petition in the instant case against the children's parents in May of 2011, based on allegations of the parents' extensive history of domestic violence, and their exposure of their children to this violence; the parents' physical and verbal abuse against the children; Petitioner Mother's failure to protect her children, as evidenced, for example, by her numerous petitions for domestic violence protective orders against the children's father followed by subsequent motions to dismiss these petitions; the family's extensive history with Child Protective Services ("CPS") dating back to 2005; and the numerous times the parents were evicted from their homes due to unpaid rent.
-The most recent domestic violence incident that preceded the petition of the instant case resulted in an ambulance transporting Petitioner Mother to the hospital.
-The children's father had reportedly beaten and dragged Petitioner Mother to the floor and had beaten her until she was unconscious.
-One of the children witnessed this incident and threw a flower pot at his father and attempted to pull his father off of Petitioner Mother out of fear that the father would severely hurt her or kill her.
+DHHR filed the petition in the instant case against the children's parents in May of 2011, based on allegations of the parents' extensive history of domestic violence, and their exposure of their children to this violence; the parents' physical and verbal abuse against the children; the mother's failure to protect her children, as evidenced, for example, by her numerous petitions for domestic violence protective orders against Petitioner Father followed by subsequent motions to dismiss these petitions; the family's extensive history with Child Protective Services ("CPS") dating back to 2005; and the numerous times the parents were evicted from their homes due to unpaid rent.
+The most recent domestic violence incident that preceded the filing of the petition of the instant case resulted in an ambulance transporting the mother to the hospital.
+Petitioner Father had reportedly beaten and dragged the mother to the floor and had beaten her until she was unconscious.
+One of the children witnessed this incident and threw a flower pot at Petitioner Father and attempted to pull Petitioner Father off of his mother out of fear that Petitioner Father would severely hurt her or kill her.
 An on-site investigation revealed blood on the kitchen floor and blood splatters on the grass in the front yard.
-At the time DHHR filed this petition, the father's whereabouts were unknown; he had fled the scene of this incident before law enforcement completed the investigation.
+At the time DHHR filed this petition, Petitioner Father's whereabouts were unknown; he had fled the scene of this incident before law enforcement completed the investigation.
 The petition further discussed the parents' failure to comply with services offered by CPS throughout the years.
 Following this petition, the circuit court found probable cause for abuse and neglect at the June of 2011 preliminary hearing and subsequently placed the children in temporary custody with their maternal grandmother.
 The adjudicatory hearing was held in August of 2011 and neither parent contested the adjudication that their children were abused and neglected.
 In September of 2011, the circuit court granted each parent a post-adjudicatory improvement period, but revoked their improvement periods in December of 2011 after finding that they both failed to submit to any drug screens.
 At the dispositional hearing in January of 2012, the parents filed renewed motions for post-adjudicatory improvement periods.
 The circuit court denied these motions and in its February 8, 2012, termination order, it terminated both parents' parental rights after finding that they continued to use drugs and engage in domestic violence, failed to participate in any sort of substance abuse treatment, and that their substance abuse seriously impaired their parenting.
-Petitioner Mother appeals this decision, arguing two assignments of error.
+Petitioner Father appeals this decision, arguing two assignments of error.